UPDATE FROM OUR ARCHITECTS APRIL 2022

 In the meantime, the board of Heart of Newhaven Community SCIO continues to work on various projects to bring the community together, as well as on all aspects of the purchase and subsequent utilisation of the site.

-Regular updates are posted on the HoNC website and social media outlets.
+Regular updates are posted on The Heart of Newhaven website and oursocial media outlets.

 The granting of planning permission for the building of the new Victoria Primary School has been delayed.
 The Council assures us it will be determined shortly and the school will open during the 2020/21 school year.
 As a result, the process of Community Asset Transfer is being adjusted.
 The revised timetable is: October 2019 - Jan 2020 feasibility work January 2020 - Asset Transfer application based on the feasibility study to City of Edinburgh Council July 2020 - decision by the City of Edinburgh Council on the application September 2020 - application to Scottish Land Fund for the agreed purchase costs of the school January 2021 -